andraugust/andraugust.github.io/computation-1.md

 The questions I want to answer here are:

-1. What does it mean for a thing to "compute"?
+1. What is the definition of a computer?
-2. What are some examples of things that compute?
+2. What are some examples of computers?
-3. How do you figure out what a given computer is cwapable of computing?
+3. How do you determine what a given computer can/can't do?

-I think I'll start by describing different models of computation, and then look at the limits / capabilities of each.
-Then at the end I'll take the intersection of their characteristics to define what it means for something to compute.

-There are three elements:

-* Input
-* A sequence of steps that generate an output based on the input
-* Output

-_Anything_ that has these three elements is a computer.
-This definition is extremely general.
+A computer is a physical system that transforms the state of another physical system.
+The process of this tranformation is called a computation, and by "transforms" I mean that if the state of B before the computation is b, then the state after is simply some other one b'.

+This definition may sound unusual.
+Typically computers are defined in terms of circuits and hardware, but ultimately those things are physical and therefore can be modelled as such.
+This definition is extremely general, but as I'll show computers are too!

+Let's look at some examples to ground this definition.

 ### Arithematic